vmware-archive/dependency-labeler/README.md

-# deplab
+# Dependency Labeler

-deplab generates and shows metadata about a container image's dependencies.
+Dependency Labeler(or deplab for short) generates and shows metadata about a container image's dependencies.

 ## Obtain